JPEG XS: Application domains

-This section lists them main application domains where JPEG XS is actively used.
-New and other application domains are subject to be added in the future, like for example framebuffer compression or AR/VR applications.
+JPEG XS is actively used in several application domains.

 Transport over video links and IP networks

-Video bandwidth requirements are growing continuously, as video resolutions, frame rates, bit depths and the amount of video streams are constantly increasing.
-Likewise, the capacities of video links and communication channels are also growing, yet at a slower pace than what is needed to address the huge video bandwidth growth.
-In addition, the investments to upgrade the capacity of links and channels are significant and need to be amortized over several years.
+Video bandwidth requirements are growing as video resolutions, frame rates, bit depths, and the number of video streams are constantly increasing.
+Although the capacities of video links and communication channels are also growing, there are applications where the reduced data rate afforded by JPRG-XS is advantageous.